h0lmes/mockservice/README.md

 #
 ### Where to start

-To create new endpoints:

-1. Create new controller extending `BaseRestController` or `BaseSoapController` (for example `AccountService`, there is no enforced convention for controller names, controller name would mean group of routes).
-2. Create required methods in the controller (see examples under `web/rest` and `web/soap`).
-3. Create a new folder under `src/main/resources/data` and name it as your controller (`AccountService`).
-4. Create data files under that folder (see file naming format below).

-> Note.
-See example requests in `rest-api.http`.
+Refer to README in `src/main/webapp` for instructions on how to build application.

 #
-### File naming format

-    // for REST
-    method-request-mapping.json
-    or
-    method-request-mapping--suffix.json

-    // for SOAP
-    request-mapping.xml

-Method is any of HTTP methods.
-Path variables supported.

-Example:

-    @GetMapping("api/entity/{id}")  ->  get-api-entity-{id}.json

-#
-### Data file contents
+### Response of a Route

-Data file can contain any JSON or XML (any textual data actually).
+Response can contain any JSON or XML (any textual data actually).

-See examples in `resources/data` folder.

-You can specify HTTP status code and headers in JSON files (not possible to specify headers only).
+You can specify HTTP status code and headers for REST endpoints (not possible to specify headers only).
-Data file parser looks for `HTTP/1.1` to start reading status code and headers.
+Parser looks for `HTTP/1.1` to start reading status code and headers.
-Put empty line (or end of file) after headers.
+Put empty line before body if headers go first.

 Examples: